cgentemann/cgentemann.github.io/_posts/2021-04-08-Distributed Data Science and Oceanography with Dask.md

 category: presentation
 ---
 # [Coiled](https://coiled.io/) Science Thursday Livestream
-## Distributed Data Science and Oceanography with Dask
-Advanced open source libraries like Dask are changing science: how we think about data, analysis, and what questions we think to ask.
+Advanced open source libraries like Dask are changing science: how we think about data, data analysis, and what questions we think to ask.
 [Link to livestream](https://coiled.io/distributed-data-science-and-oceanography-with-dask-2/)